-CHEF NOTE: I can’t stress enough to use ingredients you like as the sauce will complement the just about anything.
+I can’t stress enough to use ingredients you like, just like in my Chinese Steamed Fish recipe, as the sauce will complement the just about anything.

 In addition to the many vegetables you can use in it, there are also variations with proteins that can be used.
 You can also absolutely keep it completely vegetarian.

-Pork – You can use pork butt, picnic shoulder, tender loin or pork loin in your recipe and can either be thinly sliced or cut into small cubes.
+- Pork – You can use a pork butt, picnic shoulder, tenderloin or pork loin in your recipe and can either be thinly sliced or cut into small cubes.

 The best meat to use is flank steak.
 It’s lean, it’s on the cheaper side coming it at around $6.92 a pound and it’s easy to cut.
 You can absolutely use one of the following cuts of beef as well.